HUMMINGBIRD, GOOGLE’S LATEST CHANGE TO HOW IT HANDLES SEARCH QUERIES

 Google Hummingbird Update | Here’s what this change means to you and your business.
 ‘Google Hummingbird’ is a good analogy for how this new search change actually works.
-If you have seen a Hummingbird while feeding it darts with hyper speed precision from flower to flower; much the same way – Google grabs relevant snippets of information from online digital assets (web pages, graphics, video and PDF files) and compares in real-time against the search query.
-Also see: Optimizing You Tube videos, Optimizing PDF files.
+If you have seen a Hummingbird while feeding it darts with hyper-speed precision from flower to flower, much the same way – Google grabs relevant snippets of information from online digital assets (web pages, graphics, video, and PDF files) and compares in real-time against the search query.
+Also, see: Optimizing YouTube videos, Optimizing PDF files.

-We wanted to see if there were any differences between voice search and typed searches.
+First, we wanted to see if there were any differences between voice search and typed searches.

 1) First we did a voice to text entry comparison over Google to compare.
 Using ‘speech search’ over my phone I asked the following question.
 How do I determine the best phone system for my small business?

-Over mobile (adverts excluded) we found the following top 10 results:
+Over mobile (adverts excluded), we found the following top 10 results:

 The programming butler

-– You Tube ( a posting from St. Louis 2013)
+YouTube ( a posting from St. Louis 2013)

-– You Tube ( a posting from Private Owner 2011)
+YouTube ( a posting from Private Owner 2011)

-– You Tube ( a posting from Local Business 2011)
+YouTube ( a posting from Local Business 2011)

 The common thread between both these search tests were the following words in no particular order: